skijit/notes/programming/docker/practical-docker.md

   - Also, youll want to use dockerignore files
 - `docker build -f /path/to/a/Dockerfile .`
   - Point to a dockerfile located elsewhere, but use current directory as your context
+- `docker build - < Dockerfile`
+  - this is how you send no context
+- **Context note**: it's a build context.
+Just bc you have some files listed here, doesn't mean they'll land in the image.
+By virtue of being in your build context, they can be referred to with `COPY` (etc) commands in the Dockerfile.
 - Use the `-t` to apply tag(s) to your built image:
   - `docker build -t shykes/myapp:1.0.2 -t shykes/myapp:latest .`
 - Directives